pandegroup/msmbuilder.parallel_assign/README.md

-Parallel assignment for MSMBuilder using IPython.parallel
+ assignment for MSMBuilder using IPython.parallel
 =========================================================

 Overview